Javi1591/LittleLeagueFootball/README.md

 The `RosterPrint` page includes printer-friendly CSS and a “Print” button that hides on print view, providing a clean, exportable roster.
 Teams and Players can be fully managed from the UI, validation feedback works correctly, and the Roster pages show only related data.

+## Week 13
+This week focused on implementing diagnostics through ASP.NET Core Health Checks.
+I registered the health check service and configured a real database dependency named "Database" to verify that the EF Core connection is active.
+The `/healthz` endpoint outputs a clean JSON summary showing overall status and dependency state without revealing sensitive details.
+Testing the feature with both a working and intentionally broken connection confirmed that the endpoint correctly switches between `Healthy` and `Unhealthy` while providing just enough detail for troubleshooting.

 ## References Used:
 Team and Player Names were sourced from NFL.com |